 If you analyse a handful of fresh tobacco you won’t find any carbon monoxide in it.
 That’s because it’s created when the tobacco burns.
 Some people think herbal cigarettes are safer than tobacco ones because they don’t contain nicotine, but they’re as wrong as it gets.
 Herbal cigarettes are just as dangerous as tobacco because the smoke is comes from burned shredded leaves.

 So the idea behind heat not burn is that by heating the tobacco enough to release the flavour and nicotine, but not enough to burn it, you can create a vapour that tastes very close to tobacco smoke without all the hazardous chemicals.
-The technology is similar to an e-cigarette; you have a hand-held device with a power source and heating unit, and that heats the tobacco inside.
+This heated tobacco technology is similar to an e-cigarette; you have a hand-held device with a power source and heating unit, and that heats the tobacco inside.
 The tobacco itself usually comes pre-packed in sticks or cartridges, but there are options that can use loose tobacco.

 That’s part of the appeal of heat not burn – the basic technology is flexible enough to do a lot more than heat tobacco.
 Many devices can be used for wax or solid herbs as well as tobacco.
 It all depends what you’re looking for; if you just want a no-hassle replacement for cigarettes something that uses pre-packaged tobacco is probably going to be ideal, because it’s easy to use.
 If you have other things you can legally vape a loose-fill device could suit you better.